 How long is too long for a dog to go without peeing?

 Generally speaking, your dog needs to pee about once every six to eight hours.
 Most dogs can go as long as fifteen hours without peeing, but even this isn’t something that is necessarily good for your dog.
 As a rule, you really should try to make sure that your dog gets to pee as often as he or she needs to, as failing to allow your dog to get outside in a timely manner can lead to a host of medical problems with which you may not want to deal.
 It may be worth outfitting your home with an electronic dog door so that your dog can let themselves out as needed, provided it is a safe option for your household.

 What happens if a dog holds his pee too long?

 It depends on how long you’re looking at.
 In a best-case scenario, nothing’s actually going to go wrong – your dog is simply going to urinate where he or she is.
 This might stress your dog out and force you to do some deep cleaning, but it won’t necessarily do anything more.
-A more serious problem is that holding it in for too long can make your dog develop a UTI, which is a nasty infection that needs medical intervention.
+A more serious problem is that holding it in for too long can make your dog develop a UTI or even urinary stones, which is a nasty infection that needs medical intervention.
 As you might expect, this can also have long-term implications for your dog’s health if not properly treated.

 Can a dog go all day without peeing?

 Most dogs can go about eight hours without really needing to pee.
 Many dogs can go as long as twelve hours without feeling too uncomfortable, but even that is pushing it if you’re not careful.
 The question isn’t really if a dog can go all day without peeing, but rather if a dog should go that long.
 While it’s certainly the kind of thing that might need to happen from time to time, it’s definitely not something of which you want to make too much a regular occurrence.